Preparing For Your Graduate Job Interview

 - Who are their competitors?

-Some personal research can be useful here – Google is good at digging up information on a particular company, e.g. if they have been in the news, or featured in a well known publication, etc.
+Some personal research can be useful here – search engines are good at digging up information on a particular company, e.g. if they have been in the news, or featured in a well known publication, etc.

 It's a good idea to study any recent press cuttings about the employer, and try to inject them at an appropriate moment into the conversation during the interview - this way, they will see you really have done your research!